twhite444/ANDIE/README.md

 If any of the drawing tools are used when recording a macro their colours will always be black.

-When a block average filter is applied to a .jpg and either the x or y size is one a black line will appear along whatever edge

 ## User Guide for ANDIE (A Non Destructive Image Editor)
 ### Introduction